raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 3) Day to Day activity
 4) Reverse engineering

-Why UpGuard
-- I believe in

-Why leave

-1) Before a merger... conducted
-2) person profiling

-Its all about resolving hits +

 ### Questions
-1. Understand that they ask me - Why do you want this job
+5. Understand that they ask me - Why do you want this job
 	1. I know i can provide value from my background and deep dive
-2. What do you see yourself after this job / how your future look like in this role
+6. What do you see yourself after this job / how your future look like in this role
 	1. Enhance my skills

 ### Nick Romano (Senior Threat Analyst) Interview